 What you’ll need to refinance your HELOC

-Qualifying for another HELOC or cash-out refinance is usually more challenging.
 A lender will evaluate your financial health and equity more stringently than they did when you first applied for a HELOC.

 Lenders pay close attention to:

-• Debt-to-income ratio: Each lender has their own guidelines.
+- Debt-to-income ratio: Each lender has their own guidelines.
 However, most lenders prefer a DTI ratio of 40% or less.
 To increase your chances of getting approved for a HELOC refinance, make sure your mortgage, student loans, credit card debt, and other personal loans don’t exceed 43% of your gross income.

-• Home equity: Ideally, your home equity has grown since you first took out your HELOC.
+- Home equity: Ideally, your home equity has grown since you first took out your HELOC.
 Lenders will require that you own 15-20% of your equity outright.

-• Credit score: Has your credit improved or declined since obtaining your HELOC?
+- Credit score: Has your credit improved or declined since obtaining your HELOC?
 If you have a credit score of at least 680, you’ll have an easier time getting approved.

-• Income: Lenders also want to ensure that you’re able to pay back the amount you intend to borrow.
+- Income: Lenders also want to ensure that you’re able to pay back the amount you intend to borrow.
 You may need to submit your employer’s name and phone number, recent pay stubs, two years of W2s, and your most recent tax return.
 Income requirements vary from lender to lender.

 Lenders will need to see certain documents to evaluate your eligibility.
 By being prepared, you can help streamline the process.
 Be ready with:

-• Property information: Lenders need to know where your property is located and how much you’ve paid toward property taxes, homeowner’s insurance, and HOA fees.
+- Property information: Lenders need to know where your property is located and how much you’ve paid toward property taxes, homeowner’s insurance, and HOA fees.
 This helps them accurately assess your home’s property value.

-• Personal identification documents: Lenders also want to make sure you’re the rightful owner of the property, so you’ll need to provide a government-issued ID such as a driver’s license or passport.
+- Personal identification documents: Lenders also want to make sure you’re the rightful owner of the property, so you’ll need to provide a government-issued ID such as a driver’s license or passport.
 If you’re applying with a spouse or co-owner, they’ll need to provide identification as well.

-• Details of existing debts: Lastly, you’ll need to provide lenders with information on all of your outstanding debts, including your current HELOC, student loans, car loans, credit card debts, and other personal debts.
+- Details of existing debts: Lastly, you’ll need to provide lenders with information on all of your outstanding debts, including your current HELOC, student loans, car loans, credit card debts, and other personal debts.
 This helps lenders assess your total DTI ratio.

 How to refinance a HELOC

-Refinancing into a new HELOC
+Refinance into a new HELOC

 When you refinance into a new HELOC, you replace your existing one with an entirely new HELOC.
-Instead of immediately paying back your first HELOC, you start a new 10-year draw period, after which you enter a new 10-, 15-, or 20-year repayment period
+Instead of immediately paying back your first HELOC, you start a new 10-year draw period, after which you enter a new 10-, 15-, or 20-year repayment period.

 The balance on your first HELOC is rolled into the second and paid off at the end of the new term.
 However, you will still need to pay interest on the first balance.